dahlbaek/datapackage-py/README.md

 package.valid # true
 ```

-Because our resources are tabular we could read it as a tabular data:
+Because our resources are tabular we can read it as tabular data:

 ```python
 package.get_resource('population').read(keyed=True)